+- 2 x syringes (or as per manufacturer's instructions) - Water (type and volume as recommended by the manufacturer).

+Instructions:

-- 2 x syringes (as per manufacturer's instructions) - Water (type and volume as recommended by the manufacturer of the tube).
-Instructions: - Wash hands before and after handling the feeding tube - Pre fill a new syringe with water, volume and type as recommended by the manufacturer - Move the external fixation device away from the stoma, clean the tube and note the cm graduation marking at the skin surface.
-Advance the feeding tube 3cm into the stomach - Hold the feeding tube in place during the procedure, ensuring that it remains in the stomach, alternatively, loosely tape it to the skin (as long as no known allergies to tape) - Attach an empty syringe (in line with manufacturer instructions) onto the balloon inflation port of the BG tube - Gently draw back the plunger on the syringe until no more water comes out of the internal balloon - Check the volume of water withdrawn.
+- Wash hands before and after handling the feeding tube - Pre-fill a new syringe with water, volume and type as recommended by the manufacturer - Move the external fixation device away from the stoma, clean the tube and note the cm graduation marking at the skin surface.
+Advance the tube 3cm into the stomach - Hold your child's BG tube in place during the procedure, ensuring that it remains in the stomach, alternatively, loosely tape it to the skin (as long as no known allergies to tape) - Attach an empty syringe (in line with manufacturer instructions) into the balloon inflation port of the BG tube - Gently draw back the plunger on the syringe until no more water comes out of the internal balloon

+- Check the volume of water withdrawn.
 Compare with the recommended volume advised for inflation by the manufacturer.
-Discard syringe and water.

-- a.
-If the volume of water withdrawn equals the recommended volume, reinflate the balloon with new syringe and the correct volume of fresh water.
-Gently pull back the feeding tube until there is slight resistance from the internal balloon touching the stomach wall, move and close the external fixation device 2-5mm from the skin surface. - b.
-If the volume of water in the balloon is less than the manufacturer's recommendation re-inflate the balloon with pre-filled syringe with correct volume of recommended water.
-Gently pull the tube back until there is slight resistance from the internal balloon touching the stomach wall and replace the external fixation device 2-5mm from skin surface.
+Discard the syringe and water. - a.
+If the volume of water withdrawn equals the recommended volume, reinflate the balloon using the pre-filled syringe and the correct volume of fresh water.
+Gently pull the feeding tube back until there is slight resistance from the internal balloon touching the stomach wall, move and close the external fixation device 2-5mm from the skin surface - b.
+If the volume of water in the balloon is less than the manufacturer's recommendation re-inflate the balloon with the pre-filled syringe and with correct volume of recommended water.
+Gently pull the tube back until there is slight resistance from the internal balloon touching the stomach wall and replace external fixation device 2mm-5mm from the skin surface.

-Wait 20 minutes, then using a new empty syringe, withdraw the water from the balloon and re-check volume.
+Wait 20 minutes, withdraw the water from the balloon and re-check volume using a new empty syringe.
 If the volume is the same as the volume inserted 20 minutes ago, re-inflate the balloon with the water you have just withdrawn.
-If the volume is less than the volume inserted 20 minutes ago, loosely tape the tube down to the skin (if no known allergies) and do not use the tube.
-Contact the managing healthcare professional or Homeward Nurse for instructions on how to proceed.
+If volume is less than the volume inserted 20 minutes ago, loosely tape the tube down to the skin (if no known allergies to tape) to secure and DO NOT use the tube.
+Contact a healthcare professional or Homeward Nurse for instructions on how to proceed.

-NOTE
+NOTE: